-The 810 Collection ring builder by Brian Gavin enables you to design an engagement ring with a few clicks of your mouse.
-The premise is quite simple, however the possibilities are endless.
-We’re going to custom design your e-ring online by moving through these 5 easy steps:
+Brian Gavin's 810 Ring Builder enables you to design an engagement ring with a few clicks of your mouse.
+Proceed with the five steps below to custom design your e-ring online:

 810 Collection Ring Builder - Step 1:

-On the other hand, you might click on the image of the Solitaire to see what that looks like.
-This online ring builder is very intuitive and easy to use, so feel free to play around with it.
+This online ring builder is intuitive and easy to use, so feel free to play around with it.
 You can also download the images and share them on social media.

-Immediately after clicking on the next button in step one, you'll get the chance to select the head style.
-Just click your mouse over one of the nine options available.
-As before, the ring design will update in real time in the window to the left.
+Immediately after clicking the Next button in step one, you'll get the chance to select the head style.
+Click your mouse over one of the nine options available to make your preference.

-Take all the time you need to check out the different halo style head configurations.
-Then simply click on Next when you're ready to move on to the next stage of development.
+Take all the time you need to check out the different halo-style head configurations.
+Click on Next when you're ready to move on to the next stage of development.

-Step 3 of of the 810 Collection Online Ring Builder:
+Step 3 of the 810 Collection Online Ring Builder:

-For the third step of designing your custom engagement ring, you’re going to choose a ring shank.
+The third step of designing your custom engagement ring is choosing the ring shank.
 There are four options available which range in style from simple to elaborate.
-For the sake of this tutorial, I chose the fancy split-shank design in the lower right hand corner.

-It's really surprising to me to discover how many different halo and solitaire ring styles I’m able to create simply by changing a few variables.
-With that in mind, it’s totally not my fault if you end up burning the midnight oil playing with this tool.
+It's astonishing to discover how many different halo and solitaire ring styles you can create by changing a few variables.
+Don't blame me if you end up burning the midnight oil playing with this tool.

 810 Ring Builder - Step 4: